KBrinza/Internship-Code-Summary/README.md

 This element required creating a second row in the hero banner.
 To achieve the desired outcome, I worked on the position and negative margins.

 <h2>Create Featured Recipe Section</h2>
 The client wanted a featured recipe section that showcased a photo of the finished recipe, a brief description of the recipe, a button to view the recipe, and a bar at the bottom of the recipe car that holds social icons.
 Here I utilized Bootstrap Cards and Font Awesome.
+I again struggled with responsiveness here too, but ultimately I ran out of time.
+I plan to continue playing with this outside of my internship and will update later.

 <h2>Update Featured Recipe</h2>
 In this story update, the client wanted to add a hover effect to the “view recipe” button on the featured recipe card.
 The background color changes from green to grey when hovered over.